Research node on the Global Indo-Pacific: Connecting Histories and Futures

 In these regards, too, we are mindful of how the Indo-Pacific is cited as biogeographical category, prominent in marine biology since the mid-nineteenth century, and in twentieth century and contemporary climatology and oceanography.

-The research node comprises three modules:
+The research node comprises two modules:

 [1] Stevens, K. (2026) ‘Chewpoints across the Pacific Ocean: Marine borers and the disruption of colonial infrastructure’, Journal of Global History, pp. 1–20. doi:10.1017/S1740022825100430